 These pumpkin scones are spiced with cinnamon, ginger and cloves and sweetened with brown sugar.
-An optional espresso glaze that complements the spices and pumpkin can be used to drizzle on the scones.
+An optional espresso glaze that complements the spices and pumpkin can be used to drizzle on the flaky scones.

 How to Make them